Top Accounting Interview Questions With Answers:

 Ans.
 Retail banking or consumer banking involves a retail client, where individual customers use local branches of larger commercial banks.

 Ans.
-Offset accounting is a process of canceling an accounting entry with an equal but opposite entry.
+Offset accounting is a process of cancelling an accounting entry with an equal but opposite entry.
 It decreases the net amount of another account to create a net balance.

 Q33.
 What is fair value accounting?

 Ans.
 As per fair value accounting, a company has to show the value of all of its assets in terms of price on the balance sheet on which that asset can be sold.

 Q34.
 What happens to the cash, which is collected from the customers but not recorded as revenue?